sseinn/Operation-Research/ch 4.2.md

 Consequently, **moving from the current BF solution to an adjacent one** involves switching one variable from nonbasic to basic and vice versa for one other.

+# entering basic variable

+At any iteration of the simplex method, the purpose of step 1 is to choose one nonbasic variable to increase from zero (while the values of the basic variables are adjusted to continue satisfying the system of equations).
+Increasing this nonbasic variable from zero wil convert it to a basic vatiable for the next BF solution.
+Therefore, this variable is called **entering basic variable** for the current iteration (because it is entering the basis).

+# minimun ratio test

+These calculations are referred to as the **minimun ratio test**.
+The objective of this test is to determine which basic variable drops to zero first as the entering basic variable is increased.

+# leaving basic variable

+At any iteration of the simplex method, step 2 uses the minimun ratio test to determine which basic variable drops to zero first as the entering basic variable is increased.
+Decreasing this basic variable o zero will convert it to a nonbasic variable for the nest BF solution.
+Therefore, this variable is called the **leaving basic variable** for the current iteration (because it is leaving the basis).